mrjano/obsidian-colored-bases-properties/README.md

   - Visual color picker with preview and OK/Cancel buttons
   - Reset button to restore automatically calculated colors
 - **Real-time Updates**: Colors update immediately when changed in settings
-- **Cross-Context Support**: Works in both Bases view and file properties pane
+- **Performance Optimized**: Debounced processing to avoid performance issues during rapid typing

 ## How it Works

-1. **Detection**: The plugin scans for `.multi-select-pill` elements (list properties) and `.bases-rendered-value` elements (formula properties)
+1. **Detection**: The plugin scans for:
+   - `.multi-select-pill` elements (list properties)
+   - `.bases-rendered-value` elements (formula properties)
+   - `.internal-embed.bases-embed` elements (embedded bases)
+   - `span[class*="cm-tag-"]` elements (inline tags)
 2. **Color Generation**: Each unique property value gets a consistent color generated from its text content using HSL color space
+3. **Smart Processing**: Respects individual property type settings (e.g., embedded bases only colors list properties if list property coloring is enabled)
-3. **Styling**: CSS rules are dynamically injected to color the properties with the generated or custom colors
+4. **Styling**: CSS rules are dynamically injected to color the properties with the generated or custom colors
-4. **Settings Management**: All detected values appear in the plugin settings where you can customize their colors
+5. **Settings Management**: All detected values appear in the plugin settings where you can customize their colors

 ## Settings